emerald-dao/beginner-cadence-course/chapter5/day3/README.md

 }
 ```

 See what we did?
 We got an authorized reference to the `&NonFungibleToken.NFT` type by putting `auth` in front of it, and then "downcasted" the type using `as!` to an `&NFT` type.
+When using references, if you want to downcast, you **must** have an `auth` reference.

-If it wasn't an `&NFT` type, it would panic, but we know it will always work since in our deposit function we make sure we're storing `@NFT` types.
+If `ref` wasn't an `&NFT` type, it would panic, but we know it will always work since in our deposit function we make sure we're storing `@NFT` types.

 Yaaaaay!
 Now we can read our NFTs metadata with the `borrowAuthNFT` function.
 But there's one more problem: `borrowAuthNFT` isn't accessible to the public, because it's not inside `NonFungibleToken.CollectionPublic`.
 You will solve this problem in your quests.